Rizseinc/devops-tech-interview/README.md

 | 3 | A Kubernetes pod fails to start with the error "Image Pull Backoff".
 What scenarios could cause this error, and how would you resolve them? |  |

 # Tasks

+Pick one you would like to do and complete it.

 ## Infrastructure as Code